basask/company-profile-scrapper/README.md

 ### Rate limiters

 Both Linkedin and Google Search have rate limiters that can block any traffic from the scrapper.

 This script was intentionally designed as a multiprocessor system aiming to split the scrappers' processes and achieve some levels of distribution of the scrap process.
+The scrappers services in scrapper pool can be put behind different IP addresses in order to avoid routing all the requests through the same address (proxying)

 ### ORM and Schema management